 Visiting a new country means that you have to be more aware of your surroundings and the new rules.
 Here are a few points to consider:

 Unfortunately, there are some issues with corrupt police in Cambodia.
 They can target foreigners by claiming that they need to hand over their passports or pay money to not have them confiscated.
 If you’re worried that someone is trying to scam you like this, go to your embassy where they can help distinguish between the real thing and a fake.

 Visa Scams on The Bus

 If you enter Cambodia by bus, you will need to get off at the border crossing and get stamped into the country.
 You’ll pay your $30 – but don’t pay anyone else an extra fee on the bus for anything.
 Choose a bus company like Giant Ibis to be sure.

 In a party town like Sihanoukville, be aware that there will be lots of people drunk and high.
 Enjoy a drink but keep an eye on it at all times because there are plenty of stories where people are being spiked and then blamed for being too drunk.

 Scams to Be Aware Of

-Be aware of pick pocketers – wear a money belt.
+Be aware of pickpocketers – buy and wear a secure money belt.
 Don’t flaunt your cash either.
-The amount of times I have seen foreigners open up their wallets in a restaurant with their whole holiday fund in freshly printed notes!
+The amount of times I have seen foreigners open up their wallets in a restaurant with their whole holiday fund in freshly printed notes is just stupid!